LaBoulange/tezos-baker/README.md

     - `OCTEZ_DOWNLOAD_URL`
     - `ZCASH_DOWNLOAD_URL`
     - `TEZPAY_DOWNLOAD_URL`
-- And add the following line to this file just before the `Environment variables for octez` block:
+- Add the following line to this file just before the `Environment variables for octez` block:
-    . `which tezos-constants.sh`
+    - ``. `which tezos-constants.sh` ``
+- And finally, reflect the Paris protocol changes to this file:
+    - `BAKER_ADAPTIVE_ISSUANCE_SWITCH` should be removed as this is no longer needed in Paris B.
+    - `BAKER_LIMIT_STAKING_OVER_BAKING` should be added: how many times your stake (0 to 5) you allow others to stake with your baker.
+    - `BAKER_EDGE_BAKING_OVER_STAKING` should be added: proportion (0 to 1) of the reward that your baker receives from the amount staked by stakers.

 ## Should you wish to support us